akashravichandran/tensorflow-nlp/README.md

-* These scripts have been run on Google Colab which provides free GPU memory
+* Code has been run on Google Colab which provides free GPU memory

 #### Contents